sohamvg/Linux-Cheat-Sheet/README.md

 - Use ```!!``` to repeat the last command entered. e.g. ```sudo !!``` is same as ```sudo {previous command}```
 - To save the output of a command 'cmd' in terminal in a file named 'foo', use ```cmd > foo```
 - To know your username :), type ```whoami```

+#### If you know any other interesting command or some linux tricks, please create a pull request!